sysadminmike/couch-to-postgres/README.md

                                   ||
                                 Postgres

-     Where == is the node client performing updates And ---- is couchdb performing replication
+     Where == is the node client keeping the paired postgres up to date And ---- is couchdb performing replication

 -----